Thermodynamic formalism of $GL_2(\mathbb{R})$-cocycles with canonical holonomies: Application to cocycles over hyperbolic systems other than

+In the later case, two bi-holonomy invariant line bundles over $M$ lift to bi-holonomy line bundles over $\Sig$.
+Proceeding as in the proof of Theorem \ref{thm: A} in Section \ref{sec: thm A} gives a unique equilibrium state $\mu_\A \in \M(\s)$ for $\Phi_\A$ which is either also the unique equilibrium state for $\Phi_{\A^2}$ or an average of two distinct ergodic equilibrium states for $\Phi_{\A^2}$.
+The same reasoning as the previous paragraph (possibly applied with respect to $\s^2$ and the partition $\mathcal{R}\cap \s \mathcal{R}$) ensures that the projection of $\mu_\A$ is the unique equilibrium state for $\Phi_f$.

 If there exists no such periodic point $p\in M$, then Proposition \ref{prop: conformal subbundle} applies to show that $Df|_{E^u}$ is conformal with respect to some $\alpha$-\hol continuous norm.
-By treating $\Phi_f$ as an additive potential over $M$ using conformality, Proposition \ref{prop: bowen} gives unique equilibrium state $\mu$ of $\Phi_f$.
+By treating $\Phi_f$ as an additive potential over $M$ using conformality, Proposition \ref{prop: bowen} gives unique equilibrium state for $\Phi_f$.
 Note that this does not require passing to the subshift $(\Sig,\s)$.

 For the reducible case, we pass to the subshift $(\Sig,\s)$ and the cocycle $\A$ defined as in \eqref{eq: A lifted from Df}.
-The $Df|_{E^u}$-invariant and bi-holonomy invariant line bundle $L$ over $M$ lifts to the $\A$-invariant and bi-holonomy invariant line bundle (also denoted by) $L$ over $\Sig$.
-By straightening out $L$, we obtain a $\beta$-\hol continuous conjugacy $\CC \colon \Sig \to \gltwo$ of $\A$ into another cocycle $\B$ taking values in upper triangular matrices of the form \eqref{eq: B} with $a,c$ defined as in \eqref{eq: a,c}.
-Then Theorem \ref{thm: C} provides criteria \eqref{eq: (1)} and \eqref{eq: (2)} for there to be two ergodic equilibrium states for $\Phi_\A$.
-The same reasoning as in the first paragraph of this proof shows that two ergodic equilibrium states for $\Phi_\A$ descend to equilibrium states for $\Phi_f$. \end{proof}
+The $Df|_{E^u}$-invariant and $H^{s/u}$-invariant line bundle $L$ over $M$ lifts to the $\A$-invariant and $H^{s/u}$-invariant line bundle (also denoted by) $L$ over $\Sig$.
+By straightening out $L$, we obtain a $\beta$-\hol conjugacy $\CC \colon \Sig \to \gltwo$ of $\A$ into another cocycle $\B$ taking values in upper triangular matrices of the form \eqref{eq: B} with $a,c$ defined as in \eqref{eq: a,c}.
+Then Theorem \ref{thm: C} provides criteria for there to be two distinct ergodic equilibrium states for $\Phi_\A$.
+The same reasoning as above shows that the equilibrium states for $\Phi_\A$ descend to equilibrium states for $\Phi_f$. \end{proof}